usecannon/cannon/README.md

 # Cannon

-This is the monorepo for the Cannon Hardhat plugin.
+This is the monorepo for Cannon.
 If you’re just interested in using the project, [visit the website](https://usecannon.com).

 For more information, please see documentation in the modules listed below: